Tame your Appetite & Overcome Sweet Food Cravings

 Full fat yoghurt or coconut yoghurt (add to cereals or smoothies)

 Eggs (makes a satisfying breakfast.
-Add a pinch of cayenne pepper and salt and peper or they are an easy to carry quick snack - if hard boiled)
+Add a pinch of cayenne pepper and salt and pepper or they are an easy to carry quick snack - if hard boiled)

-Smoothie that includes quality protein powder, nut milk, and avocado
+Smoothie that includes quality protein powder, berries, nut milk, and avocado

-Pre-soaked or canned lentils or beans (think mexi beans and guacamole, a salad or soup extra, made into dips like hummus etc)
+Pre-soaked or canned lentils or beans (think mexican beans and guacamole, a salad or soup extra, made into dips like hummus etc)

 Avocado - I mean how many ways with the avocado...add to smoothies, salad, make into guacamole etc